Wyko/essential_deathworlders/content/books/good-training/4-crawl.md

 He looked at Regaari and Faarek, "We don’t have much space in our rooms but we’ll see what we can set aside.
 Rank has its privilege.
 You two we can give a bit more privacy, if you want it.
 Given how leadership and rank works with us?
 I’d suggest you take it.
 You’ll understand why as we progress."
 He waited expectantly.

-"We…will do as you recommend.
+"We... will do as you recommend.
 I assume my Brothers will be well treated?"

 "Of course.
 Everyone gets the same mat, the same food, everything.
 You just get some desk space and a lockable door.
 Trust me, you’ll need it."